 Read on for six public speaking activities.
 Then, sign up for a free download of the activities that you can hopefully use in diverse ways, even public speaking games.

 I earned an endorsement in “speech” for my teaching license.
-(I’m in Illinois).
-I took extra communication courses and observed high school speech classes.
+(I’m in Illinois.)
+In college, I took extra communication courses and observed high school speech classes.
 Plenty of my extracurricular activities (plus my classes) required me to prepare and deliver speeches.
 When I started teaching, I had experienced public speaking activities as a student and a teacher observer.

 I created these public speaking activities to address common areas of concern with high schoolers.
-Most students fear the nature of a speech class.
-Most students use too many fillers when speaking.
-Most students focus on one area, such as volume and forget about the rest: non-verbal communication, tone, eye contact, etc.
+Most students fear the nature of a speech class, use too many fillers when speaking, and focus on one area, such as volume and forget about the rest: non-verbal communication, tone, eye contact, etc.

 Through coaching speech, spending many weekends at speech tournaments, and teaching public speaking, I created these public speaking activities.
 I’ve seen variations of these or adapted these from activities geared toward younger students.
 These speech activities should work well with high school students, but you can modify them for middle school or college speech classes.